 With stay-in-place enacted across many states, people have fewer places to go and less to do outside the home.
 According to eMarketer, time spent with mobile internet and TV has recently grown since more people are stuck inside and turning to entertainment to ease boredom.
 This presents opportunity for marketers wanting an audience to speak to.
 Whether you’re new to digital marketing or you’re just interested in a new approach – now could be the time to experiment, test and invest in tactics such as Connected TV, Online Audio, Social Advertising or search strategies.

-One of the greatest things about digital is the ability to adjust based on real-time data – change tactics, messaging, product or service promotion in almost an instant.
+One of the greatest things about digital is the ability to use marketing analytics to adjust based on real-time data – change tactics, messaging, product or service promotion in almost an instant.
 Engaging with customers online during this time is in your best interest.
 They are there – working, consuming content, streaming and connecting through various devices, which means you can reach them and drive measurable results.